Rotavirus: Transmission

 Rotaviruses are transmitted by the faecal–oral route, via contact with contaminated hands, surfaces and objects, and possibly by the respiratory route.
 Viral diarrhoea is highly contagious.
 The faeces of an infected person can contain more than 10 trillion infectious particles per gram; fewer than 100 of these are required to transmit infection to another person.

 Rotaviruses are stable in the environment and have been found in estuary samples at levels up to 1–5 infectious particles per US gallon.
 The viruses survive between 9 and 19 days.
-Sanitary measures adequate for eliminating bacteria and parasites seem to be ineffective in control of rotavirus, as the incidence of rotavirus infection in countries with high and low health standards is similar.
+Sanitary measures adequate for eliminating bacteria and parasites seem to be ineffective in control of rotaviruses, as the incidence of rotavirus infection in countries with high and low health standards is similar.

 Signs and symptoms

-Rotaviral enteritis is a mild to severe disease characterised by nausea, vomiting, watery diarrhoea and low-grade fever.
-Once a child is infected by the virus, there is an incubation period of about two days before symptoms appear.
+Rotaviral enteritis is a mild to severe disease characterised by nausea, vomiting, watery diarrhoea, and low-grade fever.
+Once a child is infected by the virus, an incubation period of about two days passes before symptoms appear.
 The period of illness is acute.
 Symptoms often start with vomiting followed by four to eight days of profuse diarrhoea.
 Dehydration is more common in rotavirus infection than in most of those caused by bacterial pathogens, and is the most common cause of death related to rotavirus infection.

-Rotavirus infections can occur throughout life: the first usually produces symptoms, but subsequent infections are typically mild or asymptomatic, as the immune system provides some protection.
+Rotavirus infections can occur throughout life; the first usually produces symptoms, but subsequent infections are typically mild or asymptomatic, as the immune system provides some protection.
 Consequently, symptomatic infection rates are highest in children under two years of age and decrease progressively towards 45 years of age.
 The most severe symptoms tend to occur in children six months to two years of age, the elderly, and those with immunodeficiency.
 Due to immunity acquired in childhood, most adults are not susceptible to rotavirus; gastroenteritis in adults usually has a cause other than rotavirus, but asymptomatic infections in adults may maintain the transmission of infection in the community.
-There is some evidence to suggest blood group can impact on the susceptibility to infection by rotaviruses.
+Some evidence suggests blood group can impact the susceptibility to infection by rotaviruses.